NotJamesM/ruby_visual_sorter/README.md

 # ruby_visual_sorter

-Small project implementing various sorting algorithms with a graphical representation.
+Small project implementing various sorting algorithms with a graphical representation using the GUI framework ShoesRb.